-Product Sales - In general, revenues from the sale of products are recognized when products are shipped.
-When products are shipped with terms that require transfer of title upon delivery at a customer's location, revenues are recognized on the date of delivery.
-We will make a provision at the time the revenue is recognized for warranty costs expected to be incurred.
-Customers, including distributors, do not have a general right of return on products shipped.
-For products shipped under vendor managed inventory arrangements, revenue is recognized when the product is consumed by the customer, at which point title has transferred and there are no further obligations by the Company.
+Revenues are generated from the sale of products.
+Performance obligations are met and revenue is recognized upon transfer of control to the customer, which is generally upon shipment.
+When contract terms require transfer of control upon delivery at a customer's location, revenue is recognized on the date of delivery.
+Revenue is measured as the amount of consideration we expect to receive in exchange for shipped product.
+Sales, value-added and other taxes billed and collected from customers are excluded from revenue.
+Customers, including distributors, do not have a general right of return.
+For products shipped under vendor managed inventory arrangements, revenue is recognized and billed when the product is consumed by the customer, at which point control has transferred and there are no further obligations by the Company.